Types of Degrees Sonographer/Ultrasound Technology Majors Are Getting

 Online Sonographer/Ultrasound Technology Programs

-In the 2019-2020 academic year, 309 schools offered some type of diagnostic medical sonography/sonographer and ultrasound technician program.
+In 2020-2021, 319 schools offered a diagnostic medical sonography/sonographer and ultrasound technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|